 Learning outcomes This section specifies what learners will know or be able to do as a result of activities in the session.
-R.L.
-Set Induction This includes ideas about getting the learners ready and inducing them into the right mind- set.
+"Manager and a second Set Induction This includes ideas about getting the learners ready and inducing them into the right mindset.

 Materials This section gives a list of materials that the facilitator should prepare before starting the session.
-A straight Activity This includes step-by-step activities to meet the learning outcomes planned for the session.
-Remembert Note for Facilitator This provides specific advice for the session including suggested sequencing, timing, resources and questions to ask. conclusion NZ Closure This section provides a fitting conclusion and context for the participant learning that has taken place.
+The State of the S Activity This includes step-by-step activities to meet the learning outcomes planned for the session.
+Remember!
+Note for Facilitator This provides specific advice for the session including suggested sequencing, timing, resources and questions to ask. conclusion Closure This section provides a fitting conclusion and context for the participant learning that has taken place.